Graston Technique (Soft Tissue Mobilization)

 Is Graston Technique® something new?

 The concept of cross fiber massage is not new.
-Graston Technique® is grounded in the works of Dr. James Cyriax, a British orthopedic surgeon.
+Graston Technique® principles expand on the works of Dr. James Cyriax, a British orthopedic surgeon.
 The use of the instruments and protocol has recognition as part of the manual therapy industry for more than 20 years.

 Graston Technique® has become standard protocol in many universities and hospital-based outpatient facilities.
 The technique is common within the professional sports industry by the NBA, NHL, NFL, and Major League Baseball trainers.